rajgoel/course-machine-learning/08-lecture/slides.md

 ## Decision variables

-The set of decision variables $X_t$ comprises all variables required to describe a decision (action) that can be taken between at time $t$.
+The set of decision variables $X_t$ comprises all variables required to describe a decision (action) that can be taken at time $t$.

 ---